Two East Valley natives, Joel Marquard

 Donovan agrees.
 "I haven't been this excited about a project in a long time, so I'm really glad Joel and I synced up on it," he says.
 "I think we're creating something really fun and original."

 They currently have five or six tracks nearly finished and are continuing to collaborate on new music virtually.
 While there are no official live shows on the horizon, they are open to the idea if there's a demand.

 "We would need to be paid in plane tickets," Marquard jokes.

 Mirrored Pyramids share their debut track, "Get Off the Main Road."

-New Times is excited to premiere the project's debut track, called "Get Off The Main Road."
+is excited to premiere the project's debut track, called "Get Off The Main Road."
 It will be available through digital retailers like iTunes and Spotify this Friday, April 28.